Mitch Longley

 Mitch Longley (born June 23, 1965) is an American actor.
-He is known for his role of Matt Harmon on the soap opera Port Charles (1997-2000).
+He is known for his role of Matt Harmon on the soap opera Port Charles (1997–2000).

 Early life

 Mitch Longley was born in Cleveland, Ohio to John and Betty, a Food Services Executive and a Surgical Nurse.
 He was the second child born to the family, having an older brother named Matthew.
-At the age of 5, his family relocated to Rowayton, Connecticut, and had his first yearnings to become an actor.
-As he was growing up, he performed in local plays, acting and singing.
-He was a student at Brien McMahon High School and was involved in various after school programs and athletics including band.
-He became an avid tennis player and his passion for this sport continues to the present day.
+At the age of 5, his family relocated to Rowayton, Connecticut.
+He performed in local plays, acting and singing.
+He was a student at Brien McMahon High School and was involved in various after-school programs and athletics including band.
+He became an avid tennis player, and his passion for this sport continues to the present day.

 Career

-Mitch attended college at Northeastern University in Boston, Massachusetts.
+Longley attended college at Northeastern University in Boston, Massachusetts.
 He majored in Speech Communications with a minor in Philosophy.
-During his college years, he gave talks at several colleges in Boston regarding disability related issues, and sang in the Northeastern University choir.
-He completed internships through Northeastern such as working with disabled children in San Francisco.
+During his college years, he gave talks at several colleges in Boston regarding disability-related issues, and sang in the Northeastern University choir.
+He completed internships through Northeastern, such as working with disabled children in San Francisco.

 After graduating in 1989, Longley returned to his hometown in Norwalk, Connecticut.
-In 1990, through a friend, he was able to meet the famed fashion photographer, Bruce Weber.
-Longley subsequently met designer, Ralph Lauren, and was hired by Lauren to be a fashion model in his ad campaigns.
+In 1990, through a friend, he met the famed fashion photographer Bruce Weber.
+Longley subsequently met designer Ralph Lauren, who hired him as a fashion model in his ad campaigns.

 A director of the daytime soap opera Another World noticed Longley's modeling shots in fashion magazines, and she was interested.
 In 1991, he was hired for his first professional acting job, young attorney, Byron Pierce.
-His personality and looks, including his beautiful long flowing mane of hair, were a hit with the fans of Another World.
+His personality and looks, including his long flowing mane of hair, were a hit with the fans of Another World.
 Longley stayed at the soap for a year and then left of his own accord.

 For a while, he spent his time traveling.
 In December 1993, he permanently relocated to Southern California to pursue his acting dreams.